 You know the game of chicken, right?
-2 cars, usually driven by male teenagers, drive towards each other at high speed, and the first to swerve out of the way loses.
+Two cars, usually driven by male teenagers (or, also stereotypically, older males still acting like teenagers), drive toward each other at high speed, and the first to swerve out of the way loses.

 Organizations sometimes do this with their schedule inputs, and it’s a killer for the project strategy and the team.

-Here’s a classic example: a software team realizes that a planned 6-week task is really going to take 10 weeks, but they don’t tell you.
-Instead, they hide their schedule “slip” behind the electrical team, who they believe is going to be at least 4 weeks late delivering their PCBA.
-Of course, the electrical team is playing the same game in reverse.
+Here’s a classic example: a software team realizes that a planned six-week task is really going to take 10 weeks, but they don’t tell you or the rest of the team.
+Instead, they hide their schedule “slip” behind the electrical team, who they believe is going to be at least four weeks late delivering their PCBA.
+Of course, the electrical team is trying the same tactic in reverse.

 There are many well-documented ways to estimate task effort and duration.
-The good ones have 3 things in common:
+The good ones have these principles in common:

-If your technique does not meet these 3 requirements, you will greatly reduce your chances for a successful project plan.
+If your technique does not meet these three requirements, you will greatly reduce your chances for a successful project plan.

 Simply put, the project plan is a tool to help us coordinate the people and resources necessary to create and deliver a product to its customers.